mascaldotfr/CoRT/warstatus/stats/README.md

 The code is considered pretty naive by the way.
 I'm not very good with SQL.
 If anyone contribute, please keep things simple.

+Brotli precompressed files should be supported, but it requires extra dependencies for negligible benefits on the output size given the traffic the site generates.

 ### The sum of all the captured forts is not equal to the recovered ones